-Chefs and house managers typically get most of the tip, but it depends on how many people served you and who stood out to you.
+Chefs and house managers typically get most of the tip, but it depends on how many people served you and who stood out.
 Give someone a higher percentage if they went above and beyond for you.

-If your tip allocation is unclear, tip the chef and house manager 20% each.
-This leaves 60% to split between the server, housekeeper, laundress, gardener, etc.
+If tip allocation is unclear, tip the chef and house manager 20% each.
+This leaves a 60% split between the server, housekeeper, laundress, gardener, etc.

 However you choose to tip, the villa staff will be grateful.

-Whenever you visit a foreign country, buying travel insurance is a good idea.
+Buying travel insurance is a good idea whenever you visit a foreign country.
 This way, your travels are covered in the event of an accident.